Here’s something that many might not know (I certainly didn’t before) – Malaysia has its very own version of Fort Knox !

 The main square, featuring a fountain and several monoliths inscribed with names of soldiers who have served in the army.

-Decompression chamber used by divers, to prevent necrosis from underwater pressure.
+Decompression chamber used by divers, to prevent necrosis after surfacing from a deep dive.

 There are nine indoor galleries housed in two old buildings that have been converted into a museum.
 Each section depicts a different timeline in the history of Malaysia’s armed forces; from pre-independence right up til the present day.
 Some of the exhibits featured : pistols, guns and weaponry used by the British during Malaya’s colonial era, by the Japanese during World War II, and by the communists.